Intel-Media-SDK/MediaSDK/README.md

 # System requirements

+**Operating System:**
+* Linux x86-64 fully supported
+* Linux x86 only build
-**Operating System:** Linux , Windows (not all features are supported in Windows build - see Known Limitations for details)
+* Windows (not all features are supported in Windows build - see Known Limitations for details)

 **Software:**
 * [LibVA](https://github.com/intel/libva)